terra-quantum-public/tq42sdk/README.md

 ```

 The experiment run can now be found via the UI and checked for its status.

+Alternatively, you can also use either the SDK or CLI to check on the experiment run.
+For more details om these two please take a look into the corresponding section of the documentation.

 For more details on specific algorithms please take a look at the individual sections.